 - 83% of businesses see retaining talent as a growing challenge

 These statistics are grim reading for organizations who have not thoroughly thought through the importance of their culture, as well as utilizing strategic projects as an opportunity to provide development paths within their business for those with an appetite to progress.

 Strategy Execution Management revolves around employee engagement and motivation.

 By using different engagement techniques such as catchball you can involve your team in playing an important role in forming the annual goals and projects to support your breakthrough objectives.

 You should keep the momentum rolling by using open communication and transparency as a policy.

-This honesty will be rewarded with motivated team members and, as IBM have proven, 80% of employees feel more engaged when their work is aligned to core values and your organization mission – this will be natural as your business policy and strategy will be in unison.
+This honesty will be rewarded with motivated team members and, as IBM has proven, 80% of employees feel more engaged when their work is aligned to core values and your organization's mission – this will be natural as your business policy and strategy will be in unison.

 2. A sense of belonging